kskbhat/Silhouette/README.md

 vignette("Silhouette")
 ```

-You can access the vignette from the `User Guide` tab in the top navigation bar of the package's [website](https://kskbhat.github.io/Silhouette/).
+You can access the vignette from the `Get started` tab in the top navigation bar of the package's [website](https://kskbhat.github.io/Silhouette/).

 ------------------------------------------------------------------------